SENSEI-insitu/SENSEI/README.md

 do an autocorrelation analysis.

-When **ENABLE_SENSEI**, the miniapps take in an configuration xml that is used to configure analysis via Sensei framework.
+When **ENABLE_SENSEI**, the miniapps take in an configuration xml that is used to configure analysis via Sensei infrastructure.
 Looks at the [3dgrid.xml](configs/3dgrid.xml), [oscillator.xml](configs/oscillator.xml) and [adiosendpoint.xml](configs/adiosendpoint.xml) for examples of these config files.